Policies for State Employees

 Smoking/Tobacco Use - State law, policy #02

 There is no smoking allowed in state buildings, loading docks, handicap access ramps, or at front entrances of buildings.
-Smoking includes lighted cigarettes, cigars, pipes, or any other lighted smoking materials.
+Smoking includes lighted or heated cigarettes, cigars, pipes, or other lighted or heated smoking materials.
+Smoking includes carrying or using an activated electronic delivery device.

 Safety in the Workplace: